The Global Food Crisis:

 Since 2000, GDAE has carried out extensive work on NAFTA's impacts in Mexico, with a particular focus on agriculture.
 This includes extensive work on the impact of US agricultural dumping in Mexico.
 You can see a full list of GDAE publications on the lessons from NAFTA for agriculture.

-Two GDAE Working Papers on U.S Ethanol costs to developing countries.
+Two GDAE Working Papers and ActionAid reports on U.S Ethanol costs to developing countries.

 Achieving Mexico’s Maize Potential, by Antonio Turrent Fernández, Timothy A. Wise, and Elise Garvey GDAE Working Paper 12-03, October 2012